 The Board of Directors has not adopted a charter for the Audit Committee.
+Messrs.
+Pomerantz and Aflen are considered independent as defined by the National Association of Securities Dealers ("NASD").

 Report of the Audit Committee

 The following paragraphs constitute information required pursuant to paragraph (d)(3) of Item 7 of the Exchange Act Rules.
 In accordance with these rules, the information provided in this Proxy Statement shall not be deemed to be "soliciting material," or to be "filed" with the Securities and Exchange Commission, or subject to Regulation 14A or 14C, or to the liabilities of Section 18 of the Exchange Act.
 This information shall also not be deemed to be incorporated by reference into any filings by us with the SEC, notwithstanding the incorporation of this Proxy Statement into any filings.